 The bill would create new State and Local Coronavirus Relief Funds to keep first responders, frontline health workers, and other providers of vital services safely on the job as states, local governments, Tribes, and territories roll out vaccines and fight to rebuild Main Street economies.
 Sixty percent of the funds would go to States and 40% to localities.
 Local governments of every size would receive dedicated allotments.
-Funds are available until expended and must be used to address the pandemic or its negative economic impacts, including to replace revenue lost, delayed, or decreased as a result of the pandemic.
+Funds are available until expended, awarded directly from Treasury within 60 days of enactment, and subject to eligible uses including to replace revenue lost, delayed, or decreased as a result of the pandemic.

-- States and the District of Columbia: \$195.3 billion - o \$25.5 billion equally divided every state receives at least \$500 million - o \$169 billion based on the state share of total unemployed workers - States and the District of Columbia would receive these allocations from the Department of Treasury within 60 days of submitting a Certification of Need. - The District of Columbia would be made whole after being treated as a territory in the CARES Act. - Local governments: \$130.2 billion divided evenly between cities and counties. - \$65.1 billion to cities using a modified Community Development Block Grant formula - \$45.57 billion for municipalities with populations of at least 50,000, sent directly from the Department of Treasury within 60 days of submitting a Certification of Need. - \$19.53 billion for municipalities with populations of fewer than 50,000, with allocation capped at 75% of the locality's most recent budget as of January 27, 2020.
-Funds would be sent to the state to distribute within 30 days based on population.
-States could not change the allocations or impose additional requirements. - \$65.1 billion to counties based on population and sent directly from the Department of Treasury within 60 days of receiving the county's Certification of Need. - Territories: \$4.5 billion - o \$2.25 billion divided equally and \$2.25 billion based on population

-- Tribes: \$20 billion to federally recognized Tribal governments. - o \$1 billion divided equally - o \$19 billion divided as determined by the Secretary of the Treasury
+- States and the District of Columbia: \$195.3 billion - o \$25.5 billion equally divided every state receives at least \$500 million - \$169 billion based on the state share of total unemployed workers - The District of Columbia would be made whole after being treated as a territory in previous coronavirus funding Acts - Local governments: \$130.2 billion divided evenly between cities and counties. - \$65.1 billion to cities using a modified Community Development Block Grant formula - \$45.57 billion for municipalities with populations of at least 50,000 - \$19.53 billion for municipalities with populations of less than 50,000, with allocation capped at 75% of the locality's most recent budget as of January 27, 2020 - o \$65.1 billion to counties based on population - Territories: \$4.5 billion - \circ \$2.25 billion divided equally and \$2.25 billion based on population - Tribes: \$20 billion to federally recognized Tribal governments. - \$1 billion divided equally - \$19 billion divided as determined by the Secretary of the Treasury